aaron-grau/curic/javascript/projects/hanoi_node/README.md

 Compare the `#run` method you wrote to the pseudocode you originally had.
 Does it look like what you expected?

+##Playing the Game

+In order to play our game, we need to implement a layer of I/O to connect our game logic to user input.
+Create a `playScript.js` file.
+  * Import your game by requiring `./game.js` as `Game`.
+  * Instantiate a reader using node's [readline library][node-io].
+  * Write a completion callback to ask the users if they want to play again.
+  * Instantiate a new `Game`, passing the reader and the completion callback.
+  * Run the game; close the reader when done.

-Instantiate the `HanoiGame` class and play a game.
+Instantiate the `Game` class and play a game.
 In the completion callback, close your `reader` so that Node knows it can exit when the game is over.
+[ruby-hanoi]: ruby_hanoi.md
+[node-io]: ../../readings/intro-to-callbacks.md